 Day 1 – After about 6 hours of driving, Parc Bic, near Rimouski, was our first stop.
 Cooler than Montreal, the St.Lawrence river at this point is a mix of salt and fresh water, the cool breezes carrying a whiff of the ocean.
 Parc Bic is a pretty provincial park known for it rocky hills, salt marshes, and islands.
 It also has good bike trails – I took the bikes off the roof and we cycled through the forest and along one of many bays, treated to beautiful views of the rocky coast.
 The Park’s camp site didn’t look great though and my decision not to camp here was a good one (camping was for later).
-Instead we continued on to Rimouski where we ate, played mini-golf, and had a good night’s sleep in a fancy hotel.
+Instead we continued on to Rimouski where we ate, played mini-golf, and had a good night’s sleep at the very nice Hotel Rimouski (recommended).
 Everyone was happy.

 Day 2 – Back in the car.
 The St. Lawrence river becomes gradually wider as you go east, the air cooler and saltier.
 Officially in the Gaspé, we had a few stops to appreciate the geographic beauty.

 Below: A bit of car fatigue and some long faces.